 Be sure to use a variety of shapes in the vignette too.
 Mix square or rectangular objects with round.

 Create depth by placing the shortest items to the front, graduating to the tallest items in the back of the show stopping vignette.
 When organizing items on a surface that will be seen from all sides, I make the “front” of the vignette face toward the side that will be seen most often as people enter the room.

 For example, this spring vignette on my coffee table is positioned so that the front side faces the entry into the room from the kitchen and the back side faces the couch.

 Using odd numbers of objects in a vignette is much more interesting and pleasing to the eye.
 Groups of three to five items seem to work best.
 Any more than that can look too cluttered.

 Be sure to use a variety of textures within the vignette.
 Mix hard and shiny accessories with rough and natural.
 Use weathered wood or iron architectural elements to introduce an unexpected texture.

 CORRAL THE OBJECTS ON A TRAY

-Placing all of the objects included in your vignette on a tray gives it importance and helps to draw the eye.
+Placing all of the objects included in your vignette on a tray like this woven one gives it importance and helps to draw the eye.

 DON’T INCLUDE TOO MANY SMALL OBJECTS